Simplest Slow Cooker Black Beans

 - 1 garlic clove, smashed and halved

-- 2 to 4 teaspoons kosher salt, plus more to taste
+- 2 to 4 teaspoons kosher salt, plus more to taste, see notes above

-- 1 teaspoon crushed red pepper flakes, optional
+- 1/2 to 1 teaspoon crushed red pepper flakes, optional

 Instructions

-- Place the beans, onion half, bay leaf, garlic, 2 teaspoons kosher salt, pepper flakes (if using), and olive oil (if using) into a slow cooker.
+- Place the beans, onion half, bay leaf, garlic, 2 to 3 teaspoons kosher salt (I always use 3), pepper flakes (start with 1/2 teaspoon if you are sensitive to heat), and olive oil (if using) into a slow cooker.
 Cover with 8 cups of water.
 Cover pot.
 Cook on high heat for 6 to 8 hours or until the beans are done, but start checking at the 4-hour mark — all slow cookers are different and times might vary, too, depending on the age of your beans.

 - Taste.
-Add more salt to taste.
-I add 2 more teaspoons, but start with 1 or a 1/2 teaspoon and adjust from there.
-Note: When you first taste a bean, do not expect to be wowed.
-The beans develop more flavor as they cool in their cooking liquid, which will continue to season them.
-As noted above, I find they taste even better on day 2.
+Add more salt to taste 1/2 teaspoon at a time.
+Note: The beans develop more flavor as they cool in their cooking liquid, which will continue to season them.

 - Store the beans in their cooking liquid.
 I love these deli quart containers for this purpose.
 I freeze the beans in their cooking liquid in these quart containers as well.